 Prospecting lists, leads & client folders

-/!\ You should only transform a suspect into a lead when there is at least interest from the other party.
+/!\ You should only transform a prospect into a lead when there is at least interest from the other party.
 Having 400 leads to manage by a sales rep is not human, nor is it smart practice.
-Only create a lead when it’s qualified – otherwise, it stays as a suspect (unqualified prospect).
+Only create a lead when it’s qualified – otherwise, it stays as a prospect (unqualified lead).

 Leads are qualified prospects.
 There are several ways of creating them without having to fill in data manually (more information in our Help Center section).
 Once created, they are easy to manage.